-- 1. The "W" prefix is not included on the part marking. - 2.
-Standard bulk shipments are in tray for WSON and TFBGA packages.
-For other packing options, please specify when placing orders.
+- 1. The "W" prefix is not included on the part marking. - Standard bulk shipments are in tray for WSON and TFBGA packages.
+For other packing options, please specify when placing orders. - 3.
+BUF setting is fixed to 1 and "Number of spare bytes per page" setting in parameter page set to 0x40.